AnestisTouloumis/multgee/README.md

 The `LORstr` argument determines the form of the marginalized local odds ratios structure.
-Since the general RC-G(1) model is closely related to the family of association models, one can instead fit an association model to each of the marginalized contingency tables by setting `LORem="2way"` in the core functions.
+Since the general RC-G(1) model is closely related to the family of association models, one can instead fit an association model to each of the marginalized contingency tables by setting `LORem = "2way"` in the core functions.

 There are also two utility functions: